A Cyber Security Metrics Tool for Utilities

 • Metrics must be able to clearly communicate the utility’s state of cyber security to different stakeholders

-EPRI’s approach, as shown in the metrics “pyramid” (Figure 1) organizes data points, then rolls them up and assigns a weight of importance to either an operational, tactical, or strategic metric.
+EPRI’s approach, shown in the metrics “pyramid” (Figure 1) organizes data points, then rolls them up and assigns a weight of importance to either an operational, tactical, or strategic metric.
 The resulting tiers of data will help a broad range of utility stakeholders gain improved knowledge about cyber security postures and thus inform decision-making about policies, investments, and action plans.

 Determining a utility’s existing cyber security posture is a necessary first step